jakesway99/Big-Data-2023/README.md

    - this script requires NTA_json.geojson in your main directory
 5. Run shootings_graphs.py with input shootings_nta_incomes.csv

 Note: the ntacode_incomes.csv is not easily reproducible.
-Running get_neighborhoods_nta.py yields the all_ntanames.csv, but that file was then manually populated with incomes.
+Running get_neighborhoods_nta.py yields the all_ntanames.csv, but that file was then manually populated with incomes for each neighborhood.